OPPO-PersonalAI/Adaptive_Agent_Foundation_Models/README.md

   <a href='https://huggingface.co/collections/PersonalAILab/afm-datasets-6892140eaad360ea5ccdcde1'><img src='https://img.shields.io/badge/%F0%9F%A4%97%20Datasets-Huggingface-yellow'></a>
 </div>

 This is the official repository for our paper "A^2FM: An Adaptive Agent Foundation Model for Tool-Aware Hybrid Reasoning".
 This is an adaptive branch of [AFM](https://github.com/OPPO-PersonalAI/Agent_Foundation_Models/).
 Different problems are solved using different modes (agentic, reasoning, instant) to ensure that every token consumption is put to the best use.
-Our work provides an approach that leverages the accuracy rate in inter-group rollouts within Reinforcement Learning (RL), using the difficulty level of problems to train the model's adaptive capability.
+Our work provides an approach that leverages the accuracy rate in inter-gro2up rollouts within Reinforcement Learning (RL), using the difficulty level of problems to train the model's adaptive capability.

 <div align="center">
   <img src="./assets/adaptive_afm.jpg" width="95%" height="auto" />